cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verb *ausruhen* until very recently was commonly used without *sich*, but this is slightly awkward in contemporary German [@Next a].
-Constructions without *sich* are still widespread in non-finite and subordinate uses [@Next b-d].
+The verb *ausruhen* until very recently was commonly used without *sich*, but this is slightly awkward in contemporary German [@next a].
+Constructions without *sich* are still widespread in non-finite and subordinate uses [@next b-d].

 :::ex
 a.  ^?
 Sie ruht aus.